Scalar neutrino dark matter in BLMSSM: numerical results

 \section{numerical results}

-To confine the used parameter, we take into account the experiment results from the Particle Data Group(PDG) \cite{pdg}.
-The results from our previous works are also considered \cite{ndm10}.
-About the mass of the lightest neutral CP-even Higgs $h^0$, we set its value as $m_{h^0}$=125.1 GeV \cite{exp1,exp2} in this work.
+To confine the used parameter, we take into account the experiment results from the Particle Data Group(PDG)\cite{pdg}.
+The results from our previous works are also considered\cite{SNzhao}.
+The mass of the lightest neutral CP-even Higgs $h^0$ will take $m_{h^0}$=125.1 GeV\cite{exp1,exp2} in this work.